rdpate/pyr/about/about.md

     pyr [TARGET [OPT..]
 [ARG..]]

 Pyr ("pure") is an experimental Python front-end to replace "pythonXY file" and "pythonXY -mmodule".
 Put code into modules!
 Pyr parses options consistently and uniformly, replacing optparse and argparse.
+By default, Pyr has Python ignore environment variables, optimize code, and without site packages or user/sitecustomize modules.

 ## Quick Example